haxtheweb/webcomponents/COMPONENT-GALLERY.md

 ```

 ### Production / Preview
-The gallery is regenerated on every Vercel preview deployment via the `buildCommand` in `vercel.json` (`yarn install && yarn build-gallery`), so each PR preview at `*.vercel.app` includes a fresh `component-gallery.html` reflecting that branch's components.
+The gallery is regenerated on every Vercel preview deployment via the `buildCommand` in `vercel.json` (`yarn install && yarn build-gallery`), so each PR preview at `*.vercel.app` includes a fresh `index.html` reflecting that branch's components — it's served automatically at the preview's root URL.

 For a local production build that includes the gallery:
 ```bash